Pete's Walks - Lilley to Barton-le-Clay walk (part 1)

 The drive from Wellbury to the B655

 At the end of the drive, I turned left along the verge of the B655 for about 100 yards, before turning left along part of the Icknield Way, here a green lane between high hedges either side.
-Rather than follow the green lane all the way to Pegsdon Hill, I soon turned right and followed a path uphill to the top of Deacon Hill.
+Rather than follow the green lane all the way to Pegsdon Hill, I turned right after a quarter of a mile or so and followed a path uphill to the top of Deacon Hill.

 The Icknield Way, between the B655 and Deacon Hill